openkfw/design-tokens/README.md

 ## ❤️ Contributing

-Our commitment to open source means that we are enabling - even encouraging - all interested parties to contribute.
+Our commitment to open source encourages contributions from everyone.

 ## 📒 Licensing